 The productive waters surrounding the Falklands are important feeding grounds for a number of species of fish and squid, some of which are commercially exploited.
-The area of exploratory drilling lies between the productive finfish trawl fishery on the edge of the Falklands Continental Shelf and the Patagonian toothfish (Dissostichus eleginoides) longline fishing grounds in deeper water of the Continental Slope.
-The largest fishery in Falkland Islands waters targets Argentine shortfin squid (Illex argentinus), which are seasonally present within Falklands waters between

-February and June.
-This species seasonally passes near and through the Sea Lion Field, depending on environmental conditions.
+The area of Rhea-1 exploration drilling lies between the productive finfish trawl fishery on the edge of the Falklands Continental Shelf (200 m water depth) and the Patagonian toothfish (Dissostichus eleginoides) longline fishing grounds in deeper water of the Continental Slope (>600 m).
+The largest fishery in Falkland Islands waters targets Argentine shortfin squid (Illex argentinus), which are seasonally present within Falklands waters, between February and June.
+This species seasonally passes near and through the NFB, depending on environmental conditions, but is not present during the proposed Rhea-1 drilling period.

 Marine mammals comprise cetaceans (whales and dolphins) and pinnipeds (seals and sea lions).
 Confirmed sightings and stranding records indicate that 25 species of cetacean occur within Falkland Islands waters.
 Many of these species are rare and inconspicuous, some are only known from stranded animals.
-Of the 25 species listed as occurring in the southwest Atlantic, two species are listed as Endangered on the IUCN Red List, fin (Balaenoptera physalus) and sei whales (B. borealis), and one species, the sperm whale (Physeter macrocephalus), is listed as Vulnerable.
+Of the 25 species listed, two species are listed as 'Endangered' on the International Union for the Conservation of Nature (IUCN) Red List.
+These are the fin (Balaenoptera physalus) and sei whales (B. borealis).
+One species, the sperm whale (Physeter macrocephalus), is listed by the IUCN as 'Vulnerable'.